jotaah123/secthemall/README.md

 # Cloud
 ## Correlation Rules
 ## SECTHEMALL Blacklists
-A SECTHEMALL blacklists is "bad reputation" database continuosly updated that you could use to block attackers on your servers.
-The purpose of these lists is to prevent attacks before they occur on your servers.
-For example: if an IP address has already attacked 10 SECTHEMALL users, you could take advantage of this information and block the threat before it comes true.
+SECTHEMALL Blacklists is a continuously updated database of bad reputation IP addresses.
+It allows you to block all potential attackers on your servers preemptively.
+For example: if an IP address has already attacked ten SECTHEMALL users, you could take advantage of this information and block the threat before it attacks your server.

-**All IP addresses in these lists will expire after 7 days** from the date of inclusion.
+**All IP addresses in these lists will expire after seven days** from the date of inclusion.
 You just need to click on the "subscribe" button on secthemall.com to add blacklists to one (or all) of your nodes.